 In their role of service integration and coordination, SUN Community School site managers develop and maintain a communication and referral system among partners to ensure the linkage of students and families to a range of services.
-As part of this, SUN Community School site managers are expected to participate in groups of school staff and/or service contractors that identify specific students needing assistance and collaborate and integrate services to meet the needs of those students and their families (such as Student Attendance Response Teams, Building Screening Committees, Student Intervention Teams, Data Teams, Response to Intervention Teams, and Equity Teams).
+As part of this, SUN Community School site managers are expected to participate in groups of school staff and/or service contractors that identify specific students needing assistance and collaborate and integrate services to meet the needs of those students and their families (such as Attendance Student Engagement Response Teams, Student Intervention Teams, Data Teams, Care Teams, and Equity Teams).